Oddman43/ETL_BIR_Exams/docs/README.md

 These challenges highlighted the need for a flexible and adaptable solution capable of handling the nuances of different PDF formats and exam structures.
 The main logic for extracting the exam questions was the same for all exams, with only minor modifications to remove certain artifacts.
 For the answers, I implemented two distinct methods to parse and slice the data, using `pandas` DataFrames to create a consistent two-column format, one with the question number and the other with the correct option, ensuring accurate extraction and processing of the exam questions.

 I also decided to implement a function to compute the expected number of rows depending on the exam year, since different years have different numbers of options and questions.
 This function uses a dictionary to determine the expected count.
 The extracted data is then validated by comparing the actual number of rows with the expected number.
-If there's a mismatch, an error is raised to alert the user of potential data extraction issues.
+If there's a mismatch, an error is raised to alert the user of potential data extraction issues and remaining artifcats.

 ### Extract